nicholasjclark/mvgam/docs/README.md

 extended uses for `mvgam` models, including the ability to fit dynamic factor processes for analysing and forecasting sets of multivariate discrete time series

+## Citing mvgam and related software

+When using open source software (or software in general), please make sure to appropriately acknowledge the hard work that developers and maintainers put into making these packages available.
+Citations are currently the best way to formally acknowledge this work, so we highly encourage you to cite any packages that you rely on for your research.

+When using `mvgam`, please cite the following publication:

+-   Clark, N.J. and Wells, K. (2022).
+Dynamic Generalized Additive Models (DGAMs) for forecasting discrete ecological time series.
+    *Methods in Ecology and Evolution*. *In Press*

+As `mvgam` acts as an interface to `Stan` and `JAGS`, please additionally cite whichever software you use for parameter estimation:

+-   Carpenter B., Gelman A., Hoffman M. D., Lee D., Goodrich B., Betancourt M., Brubaker M., Guo J., Li P., and Riddell A. (2017).
+    Stan: A probabilistic programming language. *Journal of Statistical Software*.
+76(1).
+10.18637/jss.v076.i01
+-   Plummer, M. (2013).
+JAGS: A program for analysis of Bayesian graphical models using Gibbs sampling. *Proceedings of the 3rd international workshop on distributed statistical computing*.
+    124(125.10).

+Further, `mvgam` relies on several other `R` packages and, of course, on `R` itself.
+To find out how to cite R and its packages, use the `citation` function.
+There are some features of `mvgam` which specifically rely on certain packages.
+The most important of these is the generation of data necessary to estimate smoothing splines, which entirely rely on `mgcv`.
+The `rstan` and `cmdstanr` packages together with `Rcpp` makes `Stan` conveniently accessible in `R`, while the `rjags` and `runjags` packages together with the `coda` package make `JAGS` accessible in `R`.
+If you use some of these features, please also consider citing the related packages.

 # License